BenhamOT/BenhamOT.github.io/docs/_posts/2023-03-20-ml-on-edge-devices.md

 > model will see when deployed to production.
 This sounds obvious in hindsight, but at the time I didn't
 > realise it was necessary to use mobile phone screenshots as part of the training data to achieve
 > reasonable results.
 This turned out to be a very naive assumption.
 The concept of a mismatch between your
-> training data and the data that the model is exposed to in production is known in the MlOps world as *data drift*.
+> training data and the data that the model is exposed to in production is known as *data drift*.

 ### Phase 2: Transfer Learning

-The next step was to try and take the existing model and continue the training, using labelled mobile screenshot data.
+The next step was to take the existing model and continue the training, using labelled mobile screenshot data.
 The model made it into production, but it wasn't performing to the client's satisfaction.
-The app worked in such a way that any screenshots classified as positive would be securely sent to the client's servers when an internet connection could be established.
+The app worked in such a way that any screenshots classified as positive would be securely sent to the client's servers, when an internet connection could be established.
 However, they were receiving too many false positives, and the team responsible for assessing the images couldn't keep up, especially as the number of active devices increased.